🎉 Get 50% discount on All Access plans. Ends in

 Who Uses WordPress?

 If you ask who uses WordPress, the answer is almost everyone.
-Bloggers, small businesses, and huge publishers like BBC, TechCrunch, and The New Yorker rely on WordPress.
+Bloggers, small businesses, and huge publishers like BBC, TechCrunch, and The New Yorker depend on WordPress.
 Using WooCommerce, one of the best e-commerce plugins, it's also very popular.

 Why is WordPress Still Trusted for Content-Heavy Sites?